xuanxixi/HMIT-LT-CityU/README.md

 ## 6. Publication

 This paper is a result of project research, funded by the Hong Kong Research Grants Council.
-It was presented at the [CCPL Conference](https://www.law.hku.hk/events/conference-on-hong-kong-bilingual-legal-system-retrospect-and-prospect-day-1/) of the Faculty of Law, University of Hong Kong, in August 2023.
+It was oral presented at the [Hong Kong Bilingual Legal System: Retrospect and Prospect Conference](https://www.law.hku.hk/events/conference-on-hong-kong-bilingual-legal-system-retrospect-and-prospect-day-1/) of the Faculty of Law, University of Hong Kong, in August 2023.

 The paper will be published in the **Conference Proceeding of 'Hong Kong Bilingual Legal System: Retrospect and Prospect'** (Best Paper Award), at the University of Hong Kong in 2025.